 Erase the Waste

 A local anti-litter program to engage the community in river and road cleanups to prevent litter entering our local waterways.
-Since 2014, thousands of pounds of litter have been removed from Little River, the Fort Payne Drinking Water Reservoir and throughout the community.
+Since 2014, thousands of pounds of litter have been removed from Little River, the Fort Payne Drinking Water Reservoir and throughout the communities of Mentone and Fort Payne.

-Because so many people rely on clean water in Little River for swimming, fishing and boating, LRWK conducts weekly water testing for 16 weeks, throughout the summer months as part of the national SwimGuide.org program.
-Samples are taken from 11 popular swimming sites on Little River and tested for E coli, harmful bacteria that can affect users.
-Results are then posted for public knowledge on our website, SwimGuide.org and social media pages.
+Because so many people rely on clean water in Little River for swimming, fishing and boating, LRWK conducts weekly water testing from Memorial Day to Labor Day as part of the national SwimGuide.org program.
+Samples are taken from popular swimming sites on Little River and tested for E coli, a harmful bacteria that can affect users.
+Results are then posted for public knowledge on our website, www.theSwimGuide.org/find and our social media pages.

 Year Around Patrol & Monitoring